 This recipe makes 6 patties, best enjoyed stacked in pairs.
 Live a little!!!

-~500g medium ground beef.
+~500g medium (in terms of fat content) ground beef.
 If you go with a lean, or god forbid extra-lean, ground beef blend, your burgers’ flavour will suffer terribly and so will you.

 1 to 2 tsp salt, depending on your palate